-There are two types of bodies responsible for promoting and monitoring human rights within the United Nations.
-The first type includes those created under the UN Charter, including the Human Rights Council and Paulo Sergio Pinheiro as Independent Expert.
-The nature the Special Procedures, and the second are the treaty bodies.
+There are two types of bodies responsible for promoting and monitoring Only the following four Committees can, under certain conditions, receive human rights within the United Nations.
+The first type includes those created under the UN Charter, including the Human Rights Council and have been violated. the Special Procedures, and the second are the treaty bodies.
 Most of these bodies receive support from the Office of the High Commissioner for Human Rights (OHCHR).